-Civil Rights advocate Ernest Green speaks from the crucible of America’s tumultuous desegregation years.
-Green, 81, was among the 1957 Little Rock Nine who desegregated the Arkansas city’s Central High School.
+Civil Rights advocate Ernest Green speaks from a crucible of America’s tumultuous desegregation years, Little Rock, Arkansas.
+Green, 81, was among the 1957 Little Rock Nine who desegregated Central High School.

 So, when James and Green agree, give weight to Green’s words, too (more, actually).

 James brought up a story with a photo of Dallas Cowboys owner Jerry Jones as a 14-year-old student standing amid a White mob at North Little Rock High — a campus across the river from Central High.
 They blocked six Black students from enrolling.

 “I was wondering why I haven’t gotten a question from you guys about the Jerry Jones photo.
 But when the Kyrie [Irving] thing was going on, you guys were quick to ask us questions about that.”